Fall 2021 Distance Training Program

 - Online support through a private Facebook community

-- Zoom Calls to go through training principles and topics, chat with some of our Community Partners, and provide more community (available for our virtual training as well)!
+- Extra sessions and clinics to go through training principles and topics, chat with some of our Community Partners, and provide more community

 - Support from our Community Partners in Physical Therapy, Strength Training, Nutrition, Yoga, and more!

-We will be targeting the Tobacco Road Half and Full Marathon that is scheduled the weekend of May 15th and 16th, but welcome you to train for any other race during this time.
+We will be targeting the Richmond Half and Full Marathon that is scheduled the weekend of November 13th, but welcome you to train for any other race during this time.
 We'll help you with your plan and weekly workouts.

 We find lots of great places to run and walk in our community - on bike paths, areas with sidewalks, the American Tobacco Trail, etc. Occasionally, we’ll hold a workout at a local track (such as the Duke or a High School tracks) to run a speed workout.
 All location information will be shared with you each week in our Program Newsletters, on our private Facebook group, and can also be found on our Fleet Feet Calendar.
 The workouts will last about an hour to an hour and a half as we increase mileage throughout the season.